hexaeight/Documentation/serverless.md

     $response = Invoke-WebRequest -Body 'Default Login Application v 1.0' -Uri 'https://hexaeight-sso-platform.p.rapidapi.com/get-new-securetoken' -Method POST -Headers $h -ContentType 'text/plain';$response.Content;

-You can use the below Button to Deploy on Vercel Platform.
+Once you have the RapidAPIKey and Clientcode, you can use the below Button to Deploy our Authentication template on Vercel Platform.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FHexaEightTeam%2FHexaeight-Auth-Nextjs-Vercel-template&env=clientappcode,RapidAPIKey&envDescription=Client%20ID%20used%20for%20identifying%20the%20login%20application%20authenticating%20your%20users%20And%20the%20API%20Key%20used%20to%20fetch%20identity%20information%20of%20user&envLink=https%3A%2F%2Fdocs.hexaeight.com%2Fserverless.html)